aerospike/aerospike-prometheus-exporter/README.md

     "batch_index_*_buffers"
     ]

-    # XDR metrics blocklist (only for Aerospike versions 5.0 and above)
+    # XDR metrics blocklist (only for Aerospike versions 5.0 and above), An empty list means all metrics are allowed.
+    # to exclude or stop all metrics, use ["*"]
     # xdr_metrics_blocklist=[]

-    # Secondary index metrics blocklist
+    # Secondary index metrics blocklist, An empty list means all metrics are allowed.
+    # to exclude or stop all metrics, use ["*"]
     # sindex_metrics_blocklist = []
     ```